lammps/lammps/doc/src/compute_stress_atom.rst

 Restrictions
 """"""""""""
-Pair styles with three and larger many-body interactions, such as Tersoff do not currently support compute *centroid/stress/atom* and LAMMPS will generate an error in such cases.
+Currently, compute *centroid/stress/atom* does not support pair styles with many-body interactions, such as :doc:`Tersoff <pair_tersoff>`, and LAMMPS will generate an error in such cases.
+In principal, equivalent formulation to that of angle, dihedral and improper contributions in the virial :math:`W_{ab}` formula can also be applied to the many-body pair styles, and is planned in the future.

 Related commands
 """"""""""""""""